jxarco/lexgui.js/README.md

 ### Area
 <br>

 An **Area** is the main container used in lexgui.js.
-You can have as many Areas you need using `Area.split( options )`, which allows you to split horizontally or vertically a given Area.
+You can have as many Areas you need using `Area.split(options)`, which allows you to split horizontally or vertically a given Area.
+It has a single parameter as `Object` to specify different split options:

+* `type (String)`: Split mode, either horizontal (default) or vertical
+* `sizes (Array)`: Size of each new area.
+Default is ["50%", "50%"]

 To begin building your UI start creating an instance of Area, which will be automatically appended to **lexgui.js root element**:

 ```js
 // Create main area (fits sreen)